Nike-Inc/wingtips/wingtips-old-servlet-api/README.md

-# Wingtips - wingtips-servlet-api
+# Wingtips - wingtips-old-servlet-api

 Wingtips is a distributed tracing solution for Java based on the [Google Dapper paper](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/36356.pdf).

-This module is a plugin extension module of the core Wingtips library and contains support for distributed tracing in a Java **Servlet 3 API** environment (for Servlet 2.x environments please refer to the [wingtips-old-servlet-api](../wingtips-old-servlet-api) module).
+This module is a plugin extension module of the core Wingtips library and contains support for distributed tracing in a Java **Servlet 2.x API** environment (for Servlet 3+ environments please refer to the [wingtips-servlet-api](../wingtips-servlet-api) module).
 The features it provides are:

 * **HttpSpanFactory** - Utility class that extracts span information from incoming `HttpServletRequest` requests.
-* **RequestTracingFilter** - A Servlet Filter that handles all of the work for enabling a new span when a request comes in and completing it when the request finishes.
+* **RequestTracingFilterOldServlet** - A Servlet Filter that handles all of the work for enabling a new span when a request comes in and completing it when the request finishes.
 This filter automatically uses `HttpSpanFactory` to extract parent span information from the incoming request headers for the new span if available.
 Sets the `X-B3-TraceId` response header to the Trace ID for each request.
-Supports Servlet 3.0+ asynchronous request processing.
 You can set the `user-id-header-keys-list` servlet filter param if you expect any request headers that represent a user ID (if you don't have any user ID headers then this can be ignored).

 Please make sure you have read the [base project README.md](../README.md).
 This readme assumes you understand the principles and usage instructions described there.